samsmithnz/SoftwareAdvice/99-Appendix-DevOpsStartUpList.md

     1. **Executive support** - get budgets/ time/ buyin from top to bottom.
     1. **Team POC** - identify the right team/project to test these ideas.
 A smaller project/single team is easier than a large project/many teams.
     1. **Construct the Team** - ensure we have the right people.
 Do we have a security person? a developer? ops? product manager/owner? a DBA?
 QA?
 Who else needs to be involved?
     1. **Value Stream Mapping** - understand the pain points in our current process.
 How long does it take to change a line of code and release it to our end users?
 Where are the bottlenecks?
 What processes are manual (and can be automated)?
+We need ball parks to track success/failure
 1. **Dev/ Repository setup**
     1. **Source Control** - Create a repository in GitHub.
 Create a backlog of issues and prioritize them.
 Setup security.
     1. **Branching strategy** - decide on a branching strategy.
 Hint: Simplier is better, you can always add complexity later.
 Ideally a main branch with feature branches is best.
 Warning: This could be a holy war, keep this timeboxed and scoped.
 Have someone pull rank if needed.
 This is not a good place to experiment, it just leads to pain.
 KEEP IT SIMPLE.